WeebzDev/dropio/README.md

 # Dropio Docs

-📦 **Dropio** is a modern, developer-friendly file upload and delivery platform designed to support everything from simple file transfers to advanced multi-part uploads with real-time progress tracking.
+**Dropio** is a modern file upload platform built specifically for developers in Indonesia.

-This repository contains the official documentation for integrating Dropio into your project — from setup to customization.
+Inspired by UploadThing, Dropio streamlines the process of uploading and managing files, allowing you to effortlessly integrate flexible upload capabilities into your web applications.

+One of Dropio’s key advantages is its simplicity — it requires no external dependencies or additional installations. **Just copy and paste** the provided code into your project, and you're good to go.

 👉 View the live documentation: [docs.dropio.my.id](https://docs.dropio.my.id)